Amazon Fire TV Sticks are up to 50 percent off today

 - Amazon Fire TV Cube for $149.99 (save 21%)

-Check these out here at Amazon Canada
+Check these deals at Amazon Canada

 MobileSyrup utilizes affiliate partnerships.
 These partnerships do not influence our editorial content, though we may earn a commission on purchases made via these links that help fund the journalism provided free on our website.